dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 <NewSLChanges />

-With the dbt Semantic Layer, you'll be able to centrally define business metrics, reduce code duplication and inconsistency, create self-service in downstream tools, and more.
+With the dbt Semantic Layer, you can centrally define business metrics, reduce code duplication and inconsistency, create self-service in downstream tools, and more.
 Configure the dbt Semantic Layer in dbt Cloud to connect with your integrated partner tool.

 ## Prerequisites